gh-cli-for-education/gh-education/docs/src/practicas/tfa.md

 ![](/images/type-analysis-binding-from-use-to-declaration.png)

 Now both the symbol table and the ASTs will be decorated with the `type` attribute.
-Then we traverse the AST computing the types of the nodes, their correct use and making amendments wherever it is necessary
+Then we traverse the AST computing the types of the nodes, their correct use and making amendments wherever it is necessary.

+For instance, for each operator we know that the operands must have certain types, and that the result has a certain type.

 ![](/images/type-analysis-computing-node-types.png)